sandesh666kandel/GithubFUnda/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly __available___, in addition to restricting __access___ to the network.
-- _TODO: What aspect of security do load balancers protect?
+- What aspect of security do load balancers protect?
 What is the advantage of a jump box?_Load Balancer allows to redirect the traffic to the most available Container.
 Jump BOx protects from other users to log in and enables me to add yml files.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the __traffic___ and system __files___.
-- _TODO: What does Filebeat watch for?_File Request.
+-  What does Filebeat watch for?_File Request.
-- _TODO: What does Metricbeat record?_VM usage.
+-  What does Metricbeat record?_VM usage.

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.